dxw/playbook/src/staff-handbook/leave/sick-leave.md

 adjustments and ways of working that will help, we welcome a conversation at any point.
 The sooner we know, the sooner we can support you.

+## Sick pay

+Within a 12-month period, you'll receive:

+* full pay for the first 12 days of sickness absence
+* half pay (but no less than living wage) for the next 8 days of sickness absence
+* [living wage](https://www.livingwage.org.uk/what-real-living-wage) for the next 10 days of sickness absence
+* [statutory sick pay](https://www.gov.uk/statutory-sick-pay/eligibility) after 30 days of sickness absence

+There'll be circumstances where we'll make exceptions, because it's not possible to write a policy that is fair in every situation.
+This structure will form our starting point for those decisions.
+All decisions on exceptions will be made by the Directors.
+Our aim is to ensure that we're treating everyone fairly and consistently.

+## Long term medical treatment

+Regular and open communication with your line manager is important to ensuring we can support you in the best possible way through a period of long term medical treatment (a period of more than 2 weeks).

+If you need long term medical treatment that would affect your ability to work as normal, but you're still able to work, we will support this wherever we can.
+We may consider a change of project or role where that's an option.

+If you finish your treatment, you'll have a meeting to help your return to work, or to normal working hours, and ensure your ongoing wellbeing is supported.
+We may look at a phased return for example.

+## Escalation

+If your sickness absence continues for 3 months after an absence meeting, your line manager will set up a further meeting to discuss your situation.
+We will look to make any further reasonable adjustments to help you get back working.
+This might include looking for a suitable alternative role that fits your circumstances better.

+Where we're unable to reach an agreement that means you're able to maintain a reasonable level of attendance for work, we may consider your dismissal.
+We will only do this after we have exhausted all other options.

+## Medical appointments

+We support staff who need regular time off for medical appointments or counselling.
+If you need to attend an appointment, you should talk to your line manager.
+For meetings of a couple of hours or so  (including travel time), your line manager will usually ask you to try to make the hours up during the week.
+If the time off is longer but less frequent, the hours can be made up over a longer period of time.

+In both cases, this might mean a conversation with your delivery lead or equivalent to make sure work is managed in the best way.
+If it's not possible to recover the time taken in a flexible way, for example, due to the amount or pattern of time needed, your line manager may need to refer to another one of our policies.
+That might include considering a change to working hours.